 Add some toppings: The simplest way to enjoy these is warm with a pat of melty butter or a generous scoop of your favorite jam.
 I’m also a big fan of adding some honey to these and enjoying them for breakfast.

-Chili: These biscuits also go wonderfully as a side dish for Chili Mac and Cheese, Chili Lime Chicken Soup, Three Bean Chili, or even a hearty Venison Chili!
+Chili: These biscuits also go wonderfully as a side dish for Chili Mac and Cheese, Chili Lime Chicken Soup, or Three Bean Chili.

 Soup: If I had to pick my top two suggestions, it would be this Taco Soup or this Hamburger Soup.
 This Instant Pot Broccoli Cheese soup is also seriously good with some biscuits on the side.